- What is a Direct Vent Water Heater?

 Here are some of the questions that frequently pop up while researching direct vent water heaters, or any other product.

-Q: What tools do I need for the installation?
+What tools do I need for direct vent heater installation?

-A: Some of the tools you’ll need are: caulk gun, drill, adjustable wrench, and screwdriver.
+Some of the tools you’ll need are caulk gun, drill, adjustable wrench, and screwdriver.
 Plus, the direct venting kit, of course.

 Regardless if you or a professional is installing the water heater, safety measures should be taken.
 For starters, you should choose the right size water heater for your home.
 A too big or too small system can pose a safety hazard.

 - Keep flammable items and materials at least one foot away from the heater.
 Also, if the unit takes its air from inside the room, there shouldn’t be anything near it at all.

 - Make sure kids do not have access to the water heater.

 - Test the relief valves if any.
 If you’re not a licensed plumber, you should hire a technician.
 Test if the heater behaves properly in case of over-pressurizing or high temperatures.

 - If you live in an area with frequent earthquakes, you can get straps for the heater.
 This is an essential precautious measure for heaters that use any type of fuel.
 Strapping the unit will keep the unit and its gas connections safe during an earthquake.